scrapedia/scrapy-cookies/docs/index.rst

     Save ,restore and share the cookies.

 :doc:`topics/settings`
-    Learn how to configure Scrapy-Cookies and see all :ref:`available settings <topics-settings-ref>`.
+    Learn how to configure Scrapy-Cookies and see all available settings.

 .. _extending-scrapy: